Prevention & Early Diagnosis Programme

 The Prevention & Early Diagnosis Programme supports the Macmillan Outcome, 'I was diagnosed early'.
 This outcome was identified in Macmillan's Cancer in the UK 2014 State of the Nation report, as one of the nine biggest issues that matter most to cancer patients in the UK today.

-The early diagnosis programme includes a number of new projects to help promote awareness of the benefits of earlier recognition, referral and diagnosis of cancer.
+Our work pioneers initiatives to ensure that all people affected by cancer can recognise this outcome by 2030, and includes projects to help promote awareness of the benefits of earlier recognition, as well as improve referral and early diagnosis of cancer.
 We're also developing tools to help GPs and primary care professionals.